WORKING PROJECTS

 Partisan media exerts a powerful influence on American politics.
 But experimental evidence often focuses on the counterfactuals, leading to a paradox: while we know much about potential media effects under forced exposure, the actual extent and nature of real-world exposure remain largely unknown.
 We focus on the most popular partisan news source, Fox News, and ambitiously assemble all available data on direct exposure (TV, web traffic, Facebook, Instagram, Twitter, YouTube) over one month.
 We find that American exposure to Fox News is more limited than widely believed.
 Most online content from Fox News content online generates minimal engagement.
 But among a small subset of avid news consumers, multi-mode exposure is the norm.
 These findings underscore the limitations in single-mode media studies and the challenges of assessing indirect exposure.
 They also highlight the vital necessity of grounding scientific inquiries in a more realistic understanding of news media consumption.

-”Copaganda: The Media Origins of the Attitudes Toward Policing in America” with Tyler Reny and Esteban Fernandez
+”Copaganda: The Reinforcing Spiral of Policing Attitudes in America” with Tyler Reny and Esteban Fernandez

 Broken Beacon?
-How Political Turmoils in the U.S Undermine Public Perception of Democracy in China” wiith Hanying Wei and Junyan Jiang
+How Political Turmoil in the U.S Undermines Public Perception of Democracy in China” wiith Hanying Wei and Junyan Jiang